Global Engagement Minor

 How it works

-Students must apply to the Global Engagement Minor in the second semester of their first-year.
-Accepted students are notified before the end of the spring term and are expected to enroll in the introductory seminar CGST 205: Introduction to Global Engagement in the Fall of their sophomore year.
+Students are strongly encouraged to apply to the Global Engagement Minor in the second semester of their first year on campus.
+Accepted students are notified before the end of the spring term, and are expected to enroll in the introductory seminar CGST 205: Introduction to Global Engagement in the Fall of their sophomore year.
+Second semester frosh applicants are given priority for the introductory course.

-As part of this seminar, students will develop an electronic portfolio that they are expected to contribute to as they participate in culturally immersive opportunities off-campus, engage in language study, and take four global perspective courses of their choosing in at least three world regions.
+As part of this seminar, students will develop an electronic portfolio (eportfolio) that they are expected to contribute to as they participate in culturally diverse opportunities off-campus, during language study, and while taking global perspective courses of their choosing.
+See links below for details.

-In the spring semester of their senior year, students enroll in the senior capstone seminar CGST 305 to reflect on their global experiences and create a cohesive narrative about their intercultural development.
+In the spring semester of their senior year, students enroll in the senior capstone seminar CGST 305 to reflect on their global experiences and create a cohesive narrative about their intercultural development while at Wesleyan.

 Pathway